Conditional nonlinear expectations: Main results

-By assumption all sets on the right hand side are Borel, hence the countable union and intersection is Borel, too. \end{proof}
+By assumption all sets on the right hand side are in $\mathcal{G}$, hence the countable union and intersection is in $\mathcal{G}$, too. \end{proof}

-We conclude this section by explaining why the upper semianalytic functions (instead of e.g.~Borel functions) are the natural domain and range for conditional nonlinear expectations.
+This section ends with an explanation why the upper semianalytic functions (instead of e.g.~Borel functions) are the natural domain and range for conditional nonlinear expectations.
 For an illustration on the basis of a concrete example (the $G$-Brownian motion) see \cite{nutz2013constructing}, in particular Section 5.3 and Section 5.4 therein.

-\begin{remark} As already mentioned in the introduction, Theorem \ref{thm:cond.rep} should be a extension of Choquet's theorem to the conditional case and therefore at least cover the case of conditional nonlinear expectations which are represented by a constant set-valued mapping (i.e.~$\mathcal{P}_V(u)$ in \eqref{eq:cond.rep} does not depend on $u$).
+\begin{remark} As already mentioned in the introduction, Theorem \ref{thm:cond.rep.sublin} should be a extension of Choquet's theorem to the conditional case.
+Therefore it should at least cover the case of conditional nonlinear expectations which are represented by a set-valued mapping $\mathcal{P}_\mathcal{G}$ which depends as little on $\omega$ as possible.
 However, already in this setting it makes little sense to work with linear spaces instead of the semianalytic functions.